 Full course description

 It is increasingly understood that collaboration across disciplines is required to advance population health and health equity.
-This training module, developed by the Michigan (Region V) Public Health Training Center, defines the core competencies of interprofessional education and illustrates their importance within public health through practice-based examples.
+This training module, developed by the Region V Public Health Training Center (formerly the Michigan PHTC), defines the core competencies of interprofessional education and illustrates their importance within public health through practice-based examples.

 - Define the four Core Competencies of Interprofessional Education (CHES Areas of Responsibility 2.1.1, 2.1.3)

 - Define population health from a public health perspective (1.4.1, 1.4.2)